Frequently Asked Questions

 Northwest Scholastic Rating System (NWSRS)

 Most scholastic tournaments in Oregon and Washington (and a few in Idaho and British Columbia) are rated in this system.
 The idea behind rating scholastic tournaments in the NWSRS instead of US Chess is that it prevents new and lower level players from having to pay for US Chess membership and the organizers from paying a US Chess rating fee.
 Many scholastic tournaments that have multiple sections based on skill level also rate the higher level sections in US Chess since these players are generally more experienced and serious about chess and have no problem in paying the US Chess membership fee.
-The PCC currently rates the Quad 45 and Rose City Sectionals in the NWSRS (in addition to rating them in US Chess) as an extra incentive for scholastic players to play in these events.
-These events include sections that are good for somewhat lower level scholastic players to play in.
-These tournaments are two of the few open (“adult”) tournaments that are rated in the NWSRS.
+The PCC currently rates the Sunday Quads, Rose City Sectionals, and Penguin Extravaganza in the NWSRS (in addition to rating them in US Chess) mainly as an extra incentive for scholastic players to play in these events.
+These are some of our events that include sections that are good for somewhat lower level scholastic players.
+These are three of the small number of open (“adult”) tournaments that are currently rated in the NWSRS.
 The calendar located on the NWSRS site is usually the best place to find information about scholastic events in Oregon and Washington.

 US Chess Federation (US Chess-formerly known as USCF)

 The official national chess organization in the United States.
 Among other things, US Chess administers the official national rating system, awards national titles, sanctions over twenty national championships annually, publishes the Chess Life (monthly) and Chess Life for Kids (bi-monthly) magazines, and represents the US in FIDE.
-For various reasons, the PCC receives several copies of the magazines and these are free for people to take (some US Chess membership options come with a printed copy of at least one of the magazines and all members get online access to the magazines).
-Annual tournaments US Chess sanctions or runs include the US Championship, US Open, National Open, US Class Championships, US Masters, US Amateur Team Championships (North, South, East, West), US Senior Open, US Women’s Championship, Pan-American Intercollegiate Team Championship, US Junior Closed, US Cadet Championship, US Junior Open, Denker Tournament of High School Champions, Barber Tournament of K-8 Champions, National Girls Tournament of Champions, National High School Championship, National Junior High Championship, National Elementary Championship, National K-12 Championships (grade level nationals), and US Girls Junior Closed Championship.
+For various reasons, the PCC receives several copies of each edition of the magazines and these are free for people to take (some US Chess membership options come with a printed copy of at least one of the magazines and all members get online access to the magazines).
+Annual tournaments US Chess sanctions or runs include the US Championship, US Open, National Open, US Class Championships, US Masters, US Amateur Team Championships (North, South, East, West), US Senior Open, National Senior Tournament of Champions, US Women’s Championship, Pan-American Intercollegiate Team Championship, US Junior Closed, US Cadet Championship, US Junior Open, Denker Tournament of High School Champions, Barber Tournament of K-8 Champions, National Girls Tournament of Champions, National High School Championship, National Junior High Championship, National Elementary Championship, National K-12 Championships (grade level nationals), and US Girls Junior Closed Championship.
 US Chess also helps sponsor the All-Girls Nationals run by the Kasparov Chess Foundation.
 Once every four years the SuperNationals, which puts the National High School, Junior High, and Elementary Championships at the same time and location, is held.
 The Portland Chess Club is a US Chess affiliate.
 The PCC helped bring the 1987 US Open and 2002 National Elementary Championship to Portland.
 The 2012 US Open was held in Vancouver.
 The Players & Ratings section of the US Chess website allows you to see, among other things, a players US Chess ratings, titles, rankings, and tournament history.
 It also allows you to estimate your new rating after a tournament.
-All PCC tournaments are currently US Chess rated.
+Currently, all PCC tournaments except the Portland Rapid and Blitz Championships are US Chess rated.

 Continental Chess Association (CCA)